mutablelogic/go-accessory/pkg/queue/README.md

 ```

 The signature of a worker function is `func(context.Context, Task) error`.
 The context should allow a worker to be cancelled and return an error for long-running tasks exceeding a deadline.
 The worker should return an error if a task could not be completed successfully, or `nil` if the task was completed successfully.

+Your worker function can obtain task parameters using the `task.Tags()` method.
+The tag values are currently always strings, which can then be parsed into other types.